 Synthetic dyes are widely used in cosmetics to color various products, including nail polish, eye shadows, and lipsticks.
 These dyes make products more appealing and attractive to consumers.

-Synthetic dyes are widely used to color fabrics, including silk, cotton, and wool, and numerous synthetic fibers such as nylon, polyester, and acrylic.
+Synthetic dyes are widely used to color fabrics, including silk, cotton, wool, and numerous synthetic fibers such as nylon, polyester, and acrylic.

 Dyeing plastic products like toys, containers, and consumer electronics with these dyes adds color and improves their aesthetic appeal.